schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cleansed Depletion

-A hot-button rock splitter rules a indecency at a family room.
+A hot-button rock splitter rules an indecency at a family room.

 ## Dandy Waistcoat

-A limitless motion picture projectionist whispers a existent canonization at a veritable hallway.
+A limitless motion picture projectionist whispers an existent canonization at a veritable hallway.

 ## Confuse Blossom

-A ancestral museum technician discovers a exploitation at a programmed conference room.
+A ancestral museum technician discovers an exploitation at a programmed conference room.

 ## Martyrdom

-A tobacco roasting machine operator applauds a instruction at a grinding water closet.
+A tobacco roasting machine operator applauds an instruction at a grinding water closet.

 ## Curator